msc2106/getting-and-cleaning-data-project/CodeBook.md

 `timebodyaccjerkmeanx`

-The mean of the jerk of the body signal of the time domian accelerator measurement on the x axis.
+The mean of the jerk of the body signal of the time domain accelerator measurement on the x axis.

 `timebodyaccjerkmeany`

-The mean of the jerk of the body signal of the time domian accelerator measurement on the y axis.
+The mean of the jerk of the body signal of the time domain accelerator measurement on the y axis.

 `timebodyaccjerkmeanz`

-The mean of the jerk of the body signal of the time domian accelerator measurement on the z axis.
+The mean of the jerk of the body signal of the time domain accelerator measurement on the z axis.

 `timebodyaccjerkstdx`

-The standard deviation of the jerk of the body signal of the time domian accelerator measurement on the x axis.
+The standard deviation of the jerk of the body signal of the time domain accelerator measurement on the x axis.

 `timebodyaccjerkstdy`

-The standard deviation of the jerk of the body signal of the time domian accelerator measurement on the y axis.
+The standard deviation of the jerk of the body signal of the time domain accelerator measurement on the y axis.

 `timebodyaccjerkstdz`

-The standard deviation of the jerk of the body signal of the time domian accelerator measurement on the z axis.
+The standard deviation of the jerk of the body signal of the time domain accelerator measurement on the z axis.

 `timebodygyromeanx`

+The mean of the time domain gyroscope measurement on the x axis.

 `timebodygyromeany`

+The mean of the time domain gyroscope measurement on the y axis.

 `timebodygyromeanz`

+The mean of the time domain gyroscope measurement on the z axis.

 `timebodygyrostdx`

+The standard deviation of the time domain gyroscope measurement on the x axis.

 `timebodygyrostdy`

+The standard deviation of the time domain gyroscope measurement on the y axis.

 `timebodygyrostdz`

+The standard deviation of the time domain gyroscope measurement on the z axis.

 `timebodygyrojerkmeanx`

+The mean of the jerk of the time domain gyroscope measurement on the x axis.

 `timebodygyrojerkmeany`

+The mean of the jerk of the time domain gyroscope measurement on the y axis.

 `timebodygyrojerkmeanz`

+The mean of the jerk of the time domain gyroscope measurement on the z axis.

 `timebodygyrojerkstdx`

+The standard deviation of the jerk of the time domain gyroscope measurement on the x axis.

 `timebodygyrojerkstdy`

+The standard deviation of the jerk of the time domain gyroscope measurement on the y axis.

 `timebodygyrojerkstdz`

+The standard deviation of the jerk of the time domain gyroscope measurement on the z axis.

 `timebodyaccmagmean`

+The mean of the time domain 3-dimensional magnitude of the body signal of the acceleration measurement.

 `timebodyaccmagstd`

+The standard deviation of the time domain 3-dimensional magnitude of the body signal of the acceleration measurement.

 `timegravityaccmagmean`

+The mean of the time domain 3-dimensional magnitude of the gravity signal of the acceleration measurement.

 `timegravityaccmagstd`

+The standard deviation of the time domain 3-dimensional magnitude of the gravity signal of the acceleration measurement.

 `timebodyaccjerkmagmean`

+The mean of the jerk of the time domain 3-dimensional magnitude of the body signal of the acceleration measurement.

 `timebodyaccjerkmagstd`

+The standard deviation of the jerk of the time domain 3-dimensional magnitude of the body signal of the acceleration measurement.

 `timebodygyromagmean`

+The mean of the time domain 3-dimensional magnitude of the body signal of the gyroscope measurement.

 `timebodygyromagstd`

+The standard deviation of the time domain 3-dimensional magnitude of the body signal of the gyroscope measurement.

 `timebodygyrojerkmagmean`

+The mean of the jerk of the time domain 3-dimensional magnitude of the body signal of the gyroscope measurement.

 `timebodygyrojerkmagstd`

+The standard deviation of the jerk of the time domain 3-dimensional magnitude of the body signal of the gyroscope measurement.

 `freqbodyaccmeanx`
 `freqbodyaccmeany`
 `freqbodyaccmeanz`